A. The theme of Hebrews 7.

 1. (20-21) Jesus was made High Priest by the direct oath of God.

-a.
-They have become priests without an oath: The high priest of the order of Aaron was appointed by heredity, not by personal character or by an oath of God.
+b.
+They have become priests without an oath: The high priest of the order of Aaron was appointed by heredity, not by personal character or an oath of God.
 Not so with Jesus and the priestly order of Melchizedek.
 God even sealed His choice by an oath.

 2. (22) Jesus: our guarantee of a better covenant.